← return to docs

 As we mentioned above, replication is a spectrum, ranging from direct replication to conceptual replication.
 We consider any experiment on that spectrum to be a replication.
 People have come up with many different terms:

-"Technical" replication (also called or "robustness checking") - where a new experiment is not done, but raw data from an existing experiment is reanalyzed using the reported procedures.
+"Technical" replication (also called "robustness checking" or "data re-analysis") - where a new experiment is not done, but raw data from an existing experiment is reanalyzed using the reported procedures.
 Or, it may involve simply running provided code on data to get results (this is called "frictionless reproduction").
+We do not consider re-analyses of previously published data to be replication experiments, so our database does not contain technical replications.

 The discovery of mistakes in prior analyses are not "replication failures"